 Avoiding payments through GigSalad

-We understand that some legitimate clients, especially those working for schools or other entities with strict bookkeeping practices, have to send money outside of GigSalad.
+We understand that some legitimate clients, especially those working for schools or other entities with unique accounting practices, have to send money outside of GigSalad.
 However, when an event planner immediately asks to pay with a check or money order in a short message without explanation, you should consider it a huge red flag.

 “I hope you are available and accept checks as a mode of payment.“